Opentrons/opentrons/RELEASING.md

 6. Run QA on this release.
 If issues are found, create PRs targeting `chore_release-${version}`.
 To create a new alpha releases, repeat steps 4-6.

-7. Once QA is complete, do a final check that the release notes are good order.
+7. Once QA is complete, do a final check that the release notes are complete and proof-read.

 8. We are ready to `merge -ff-only` the `chore_release-${version}` into `release`.

    > [!CAUTION]
+   >
-   > Do **NOT** squash or rebase
+   > - Do **NOT** squash or rebase
-   > Do **NOT** yet push a tag.
+   > - Do **NOT** yet push a tag

    This should be done from your local command line.
-Here we make use of the PR is step 2 to bypass the branch protection on `release`.
+Here we make use of the PR in step 2 to bypass the branch protection on `release`.
 The PR checks must be passing and the PR must have approval:

    ```shell
    git switch chore_release-${version}